gw67-alt/magic_SHA256/README.md

 A-1.
 Gauge the range using the slider.

 A-2.
-Set the new range in game state.
+Set the new range in game state, slider snapping and output space detection.

 Repeat steps A-1 & A-2 for scientifc notation reduction of desired target.